morber11/subscreen/README.md

 - Go 1.26+
 - ffmpeg on PATH

+## Known issues
+- Takes screenshots even when it is a quiet moment where no subtitles are shown
-i have watched Seventh Son (2014) over 30 times, please help me
+- i have watched Seventh Son (2014) over 30 times, please help me